Fri November 25, 2011

 The disturbing incidents call to mind what happened at a Wal-Mart in Valley Stream, N.Y., in 2008, when a Wal-Mart employee was trampled to death as more than 2,000 people stampeded through the store's locked doors just minutes ahead of the 5 a.m. opening.

-NPR's Yuki Noguchi spoke with the manager of a Target in Gaithersburg, Md., who said the first person got to the store at 2 p.m. on Thursday, 10 hours ahead of the midnight Friday opening time.
+NPR's Yuki Noguchi spoke with the manager of a Target in Gaithersburg, Md., who says the first person got to the store at 2 p.m. on Thursday, 10 hours ahead of the midnight Friday opening time.

 - A group of Occupy Oklahoma City demonstrators were arrested at a Wal-Mart in Del City, Okla.